Add markers to a map

 Learn how to create a new dataset in the Mapbox Studio dataset editor, draw new points, save your dataset, and export it as a tileset.

 Learn to create a new style with one of the Mapbox default styles, add a tileset as a layer, and style the points with custom icons in the Mapbox Studio style editor.

 Learn how to use Mapbox GL JS to add popups when each point is clicked.
-This part requires writing code.
-Add points to a web map, Part 3: add interactivity
+The instructions in this part of the tutorial require you to write code.